 - if a face is turned at a great angle

-- if a the size of a face in the frame is too small
+- if the size of a face in the frame is too small

-- if a fase hasn't passed the liveness test (for example, if it's taken from a photo or a video)
+- if a face didn't pass the liveness test (for example, if the face is taken from a photo or a video)

 You can find the detailed information about lighting conditions, camera positioning, etc. in Guidelines for Cameras.
-As a rule, samples that haven't passed the tests, are not processed and not used for recognition.
-However, in this project we want to highlight all the faces, even if they're taken from the picture (haven't passed the liveness test).
-Therefore, we have to pass all samples to
+As a rule, samples that didn't pass the tests, are not processed and not used for recognition.
+However, in this project we want to highlight all the faces, even if they are taken from the picture (those that didn't pass the liveness test).
+Therefore, pass all samples to

 - In the